Blueberry Scones with Lemon Glaze

 Step 6: Bake the Blueberry Scones

-- What makes the best blueberry scones?: The best blueberry scones are made using the biscuit mixing method which keeps the scones light and fluffy.
-Blueberry also pairs extremely well with lemon so adding some lemon into the scone dough as well as topping it with a lemon glaze makes blueberry scones that are bakery quality.
+The best blueberry scones are made using the biscuit mixing method which keeps the scones light and fluffy.
+Blueberry pairs extremely well with lemon so adding some lemon into the scone dough as well as topping it with a lemon glaze makes blueberry scones that are bakery quality.

 Blueberry Scones with Lemon Glaze

-These blueberry scones are topped with a tangy lemon glaze and are soft, tender, and incredibly fluffy!
+These blueberry scones are soft, moist, and flavorful.
+They're topped with a tangy lemon glaze!

 Ingredients